StewAlexander-com/NetVendor/README.md

 ### Getting Help & Reporting Issues

 - **Report bugs or request features**: Open an [issue on GitHub](https://github.com/StewAlexander-com/NetVendor/issues)
-- **Ask questions**: Use [GitHub Discussions](https://github.com/StewAlexander-com/NetVendor/discussions) (if enabled) for general questions, use cases, and community discussions
+- **Ask questions**: Open a GitHub issue with the "question" label for general questions and use cases
 - **Security issues**: Please report security vulnerabilities privately through GitHub's security advisory system

 ### Contributing Success Stories

 We'd love to hear how you're using NetVendor!
 Share your success stories by:
-- Opening a [GitHub Discussion](https://github.com/StewAlexander-com/NetVendor/discussions) with your use case (anonymized as needed)
+- Opening a GitHub issue with your use case (anonymized as needed)
 - Submitting a pull request to add your deployment to the [Success Stories section](#-success-stories--known-deployments)
-- Sharing your experience in an issue or discussion thread
+- Sharing your experience in an issue thread

 ### Contributing Code